Robotic-Decision-Making-Lab/auv_controllers/velocity_controllers/README.md

 ## Adaptive Integral Terminal Sliding Mode Controller

-A chainable controller designed by Ganzalez-Garcia and Castaneda [^1] that provides robustness to disturbances using a dynamically adapted disturbance rejection torques.
+A chainable controller designed by Gonzalez-Garcia and Castaneda [^1] that provides robustness to disturbances using a dynamically adapted disturbance rejection torques.